Kriegslustig/JavaScriptCSS/README.md

 roundbutton, .dialogue__button, .escape__button {  display: block; }
 ```

-#### onDone
+#### onEOF
 On done is an array you can push functions to that get executed at the and of parsing a file.
-The return value of a onDone hook will get printed as CSS.
+The return value of a onEOF hook will get printed as CSS.

 You cannot use braces inside of a call to `$.$`.
 That's because the `$` variables and functions are replaced using a mediocar RegEx.